 We often hear about the industrial revolution 4.0, especially when we come to the digital/technology event.
 For those of you who don’t know about the Industrial Revolution, The industrial revolution is a stage of technological development.
-For example, digital technology like today belongs to the industrial revolution 4.0.
-Nowadays, topics about the coming of the 5.0 industrial revolution have become a conversation.
+Examples from industry 4.0 are the existence of digital technology to the use of various software in business processes such as HRM software that facilitates the management of human resources within the company.
+Furthermore, nowadays topics about the coming of the 5.0 industrial revolution have become a conversation.
 But before knowing more about the 5.0, it would be nice to see the history of the 1.0 to 4.0 industrial revolution.

 History of the Industrial Revolution

 The Industrial Revolution has been marked by its revolutionary impacts on the economic and socio-political sectors.
 In the Middle Ages, Europe applied its largest system of power to the nobility, called feudalism.
 Thus, only nobles or royal descendants can open economic activities.
 At that time, the state of the UK economy also relied on the closed agricultural sector or latifundium.
 That happens because of the system of feudalism itself.

 As you know, the industrial revolution has four stages of change.
 From the 1.0 in 1750 to the 4.0 industrial revolution that we are currently experiencing.
 At each of these stages, there are historical events that mark the beginning of the revolution.
 To find out, let’s look at the following explanation:

 In the 18th century, the primary energy source in the production process still relied on traditional labor.
 Such as human, animal, water, and wind power.
 But in the end, this period found its bright spot with the invention of the steam engine by James Watt.
 This discovery also marked the emergence of the first revolution.